HarshayuGirase/Human-Path-Prediction/README.md

-# PECNet: Pedestrian Endpoint Conditioned trajectory prediction Network
+# PECNet: Pedestrian Endpoint Conditioned Trajectory Prediction Network

 This repository contains the code for the paper **[It is Not the Journey but the Destination: Endpoint Conditioned Trajectory Prediction](https://karttikeya.github.io/publication/htf/)**.